2sic/2sxc-docs/2sxc Docs Generator/pages/abyss/releases/roadmap.md

 1. Shared Field Configurations (not yet "published")
 1. Export bundles
-1. WebApi in AppCode
-1. DataSources in AppCode
 1. Improve CSP in Oqtane 5 (once SSR is ready)
 1. Create a User service to get more user data